OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 - Outlook Add-ins

 ### Word, Excel and PowerPoint Add-ins
 You can **add new functionality** to Office clients using Add-ins.
-Use add-in commands in your Office Add-ins to extend the Office UI.
+Use add-in commands to extend the Office UI.
 For example, you can add buttons for your add-ins on the ribbon or selected contextual menus allowing users to easily access their add-ins within Office.
-Commands buttons can launch the different types of Office Add-ins (task pane, content, Outlook) or execute UI-less (Javascript code that interacts with the document via office.js) commands.
+Commands buttons can launch the different actions such as showing a pane with a custom HTML or execute a JavaScript function.
 We recommend that you [watch this Channel9 video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/316) for a deeper overview of this feature.

 **Add-in with commands running in Excel Desktop**
 ![Add-in commands](../../images/addincommands1.png)